AlGepe/OmniSnippets_JS/docs/generalTips/usefulStuff/pictures.rst

     :alt: Downloading a resized image from tinyjpg.com.
     :align: center

-You can see that some piece of image size was cut off.
+You can see that this removed part of the image size.

 Now, the image is ready for :ref:`uploading via Omni FTP <textEditorPicturesUpload>`!